redpanda-data/connect/website/docs/guides/cloud/gcp.md

 [create](https://console.cloud.google.com/apis/credentials/serviceaccountkey) a new Service Account Key and download it as a JSON file.
 Then you have 2 options to set this json
 - either, Set the path to this JSON file in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-- or, set the base64 encoded json in the individual GCP component's config (`credentials_json`).
+- or, set the base64 encoded json in the individual GCP component's config (`credentials_json_encoded`).
 Please remember that this field contains sensitive information that usually shouldn't be added to a config directly, read our [secrets page for more info](/docs/configuration/secrets).
 The corresponding documentation for each component is
     - [input_bigquery_select](/docs/components/inputs/gcp_bigquery_select)
     - [output_bigquery](/docs/components/outputs/gcp_bigquery)
     - [processor_bigquery_select](/docs/components/processors/gcp_bigquery_select)